vincentgiraud/Implementing-Multi-Agent-With-A2A-SemanticKernel/README.md

 -----

-## 📬 Example: Chat with the Travel Planner Agent via curl
+## 📬 Example: Chat with the Travel Planner Agent via curl or UI

-You can interact with the Travel Planner Agent using a simple `curl` command:
+You can interact with the Travel Planner Agent using the UI at `http://localhost:8000/` or with a simple `curl` command:

 ```bash
 curl -X POST http://localhost:8000/chat \